BrodaNoel/bropy/README.md

 ## Connect to RapsberryPi using SSH
 Open your SSH client and connect to your RapsberryPi.
+We use user `pi`, because is the default user.

 ### For Mac users
 * Open a Terminal